 Position Qualifications

-Strong computer skills required, including use of Microsoft Office, HMIS, and database systems
+Strong software skills required, including use of Microsoft Office Suite

 DISCLAIMER: